geoblacklight/geoblacklight.github.io/_posts/2022-03-07-winter-sprint-recap.md

 ## Highlights
 Our sprinters worked on numerous activities during the production of these outcomes, both individually and in subgroups.
 Here are a few highlights:

+### New locations for documentation
+All documentation for the GeoBlacklight application has been moved from the GitHub Wiki.
+Information about GeoBlacklight, development, and customization can now be found on the [Guides section of this website](https://geoblacklight.org/guides.html).
+All metadata documentation (both early schemas and the newer Aardvark) has been migrated to [opengeometadata.org](https://opengeometadata.org).

 ### New metadata website & tools
 Last year, our community developed a new metadata schema for GeoBlacklight, lovingly called Aardvark.
 This new schema is a significant change:  it takes into account interoperability and the unique characteristics of geodata & maps, so we decided to begin promoting it as an all-purpose discovery schema for geospatial resources.
 To that end, we launched a new website, [opengeometadata.org](https://opengeometadata.org) that includes detailed schema documentation, guides, and examples.